John French, 1st Earl of Ypres: Kroonstad

 On the march to Pretoria (early May 1900) French's three brigades made up the left wing of Roberts' main thrust.
-(Other thrusts were by Mahon and Hunter over the Bechuanaland border, by Buller up from Natal and a semi-independent command under Hamilton, which might have been French's had he not been out of favour.)
+(Other thrusts were by Bryan Mahon and Archibald Hunter over the Bechuanaland border, by Buller up from Natal and a semi-independent command under Hamilton, which might have been French's had he not been out of favour.)
 French lost another 184 of his still unacclimatised horses making—on Roberts' orders—a forced march to the Vet River.

-Botha was now making a stand along the River Zand, in front of the Orange Free State's temporary capital at Kroonstad.
+Louis Botha was now making a stand along the River Zand, in front of the Orange Free State's temporary capital at Kroonstad.
 French was ordered to encircle Botha from the left, accompanied by Hutton's Mounted Infantry, while Broadwood struck from the right.
 Roberts over-ruled French's wish to make a wide encirclement and ordered a shallower one—this lost the advantage of surprise, and Botha pulled his forces back so that French ran into strong resistance on 10 May.
 Roberts now ordered French to pull back and make a deeper encirclement as he had originally proposed, with a view to cutting the railway behind Kroonstad.
 However, French's cavalry were now too tired, after an advance of forty miles, to achieve much, and Botha's army escaped.
-The Times History later praised French's rapidity of movement but criticised him—unfairly in Holmes' view—for failure to concentrate his forces.
+The Times History later praised French's rapidity of movement but criticised him—unfairly in Richard Holmes' view—for failure to concentrate his forces.